-Many high hazard industries like manufacturing and construction, especially small businesses, are unaware of the potential risks related to OSHA fines and penalties.
+Many high hazard industries such as manufacturing and construction, especially small ones, are unaware of the potential risks related to OSHA fines and penalties.

 For example, did you know that OSHA increased fines by 78% on 8/1/16?
 These increases raised the maximum fines for “Serious” Violations (the most common type) from $7,000 to $12,476, and “Willful” and “Repeats” from $70.000 to $124,709 each.
 Non compliant companies routinely receive fines that can run into the $tens or even $hundreds of thousands of dollars.
 It happens every single day, even to small companies.

 Given the magnitude of these risks, it’s vital that companies get prepared by implementing OSHA compliant health and safety programs.
-But getting into, and maintaining compliance isn’t always enough, companies also need to be prepared in the event that OSHA shows up for inspection.
+But achieving and maintaining compliance isn’t always enough, companies also need to be prepared in the event that OSHA shows up for inspection.

-As a complimentary service, we’re publishing this comprehensive SOP for managing and OSHA inspection for your use and benefit.
-Feel free to adopt this procedure for your own company’s use and benefit.
+As a complimentary service, we’ve published this comprehensive procedure for managing and OSHA inspection for your use and benefit:

 The purpose of [Company Name] OSHA Inspections SOP is to assist locations with preparation for and the effective management of an OSHA compliance inspection.
 Regions and locations can enhance, modify and adapt this SOP for their specific needs and environments, provided that those location SOPs are in writing and are at least as stringent and effective as those contained in this document.